carbon-language/carbon-lang/docs/project/goals.md

 although we may come to different conclusions regarding the principles.

-**Design features to be simple to implement.** Syntax, structure, and language features should be chosen while keeping the complexity of the implementation manageable.
-This reduces bugs, and will in most cases make the features easier to understand.
+**Design features to be simple to implement.** Syntax, structure, and language features should be chosen while keeping the implementation complexity manageable.
+Simplicity of implementation reduces bugs, and will in most cases make the features easier to understand.
+It's also often the best way to ensure predictable performance, although supporting peak performance may require options for more complex implementation behavior.

 #### Practical safety guarantees and testing mechanisms